anas337/Human-Activity-Recognition-Using-Smartphones.github.io/README.md

  1. ` ./Inertial Signals/`: This directory includes the **Semi-processed dataset** of this version

 	- ` ./Inertial Signals/train/`:  The train folder includes 11 files.

 		- `total_acc_x_train.txt`: The acceleration signal from the smartphone accelerometer X axis in standard gravity unit 'g'.
 Every row shows a 128-element vector.
 The same description applies for the `total_acc_y_train.txt` and `total_acc_z_train.txt` files for the Y and Z axis.

 		- `body_acc_x_train.txt`: The body acceleration signal obtained by subtracting the gravity from the total acceleration.
 The same description applies for the `body_acc_y_train.txt` and `body_acc_z_train.txt` files for the Y and Z axis

 		- `body_gyro_acc_x_train.txt`: The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.
 The same description applies for the `body_gyro_y_train.txt` and `body_gyro_z_train.txt` files for the Y and Z axis

 		-  `subject_train.txt`: Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30

 		-  `y_train.txt`: Training labels

 	- ` ./Inertial Signals/test/*`: This folder includes necessary testing files related  inertial signals following the same analogy as in ` ./Inertial Signals/train/`.

 2. `./Processed-Data/` : This directory includes the **fully processed dataset** which concerns the same six activities.

 	- `X_train.txt`: Train features, each line is composed 561-feature vector with time and frequency domain variables.

 	- `X_test.txt`:  Test features, each line is composed 561-feature vector with time and frequency domain variables.

 	-` y_train.txt`: train activity labels, Its range is from 1 to 6

 	- `y_test.txt`: test activity labels, Its range is from 1 to 6

 	-  `subject_train.txt`: training subject identifiers, Its range is from 1 to 30

 	- `subject_test.txt`: testing subject identifiers, Its range is from 1 to 30

 	- `features_info.txt`: Shows information about the variables used on the feature vector.

--` features.txt`: includes list of all 561 features
+	- `features.txt`: includes list of all 561 features

 **Licence:**